 You can point on the purple points to navigate to the selected site; the white points will be featured in the future.

-During the Biblical period, the gate was located to the south-east of the existing gate, located on the walls of the City of David - closer to the Kidron valley.
+During the Biblical period, the gate was located to the south-east of the existing gate, located on the walls of the City of David - closer to the Kidron valley, adjacent to the Shiloah pool.
 The garbage and ash from the temple was removed through this gate, earning it the name "gate of the garbage" (Sha'ar Ashpoth).

 The gate is described in Nehemiah's accounts on his survey of the ruined walls after relocating from the Persian court to Jerusalem (about 445 BC).
 At this time the exiles returned from Babylonian (538 BC to 445 BC), but the condition of the city was yet in a bad shape.